gsoft-inc/wl-squide/CONTRIBUTING.md

 Under [packages/](packages/) are the actual packages composing the federated application shell.

-[@squide/core](packages/core/) is a package including the core functionalities of the shell, like the runtime and the messaging infrastructure.
-The shell architecture is very similar to an [hexagonal architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)), whereas the ports are mostly what constitutes the core package.

-[@squide/react-router](packages/react-router/) is a [React Router](https://reactrouter.com/en/main) implementation of the shell routing capabilities.
-This implementation is offered as a standalone package because the shell could eventually support alternative routing libraries like [TanStack router](https://tanstack.com/router/v1).

-[@squide/webpack-module-federation](packages/webpack-module-federation/) is a module federation implementation for [webpack](https://webpack.js.org/concepts/module-federation/).
-This implementation is offered as a standalone package because not all application will require module federation and the shell could eventually support alternative module federation application like [Rspack](https://www.rspack.dev/).

-[@squide/msw](packages/msw/) is a package including helpers to configure [Mock Service Worker](https://mswjs.io/) for a federated application.

-[@squide/fakes](packages/fakes/) is a collection of fake implementations to facilitate the development of federated modules in isolation.

 ### Samples

 Under [samples/](samples/) are applications to test the Squide functionalities while developing.